warolv/vault-backup/README.md

 # Vault Backup

 * Save HashiCorp's Vault secrets as json/yaml dump
 * Populate specific Vault prefix from json/yaml dump

 ![vault-backup](images/logo.png)

-You can read how to create scheduled backup with *Jenkis* in this post:
+You can read how to create scheduled backup with *Jenkins* in this post:
 [Scheduled backup of Vault secrets with Jenkins on Kubernetes](https://igorzhivilo.com/vault/scheduled-backup-vault-secrets/)

 The second part of the 'Scheduled backup of HashiCorp's Vault secrets', using *Kubernetes CronJob* to create scheduled backups on daily basis post: [https://igorzhivilo.com/vault/scheduled-backup-vault-cronjob/](https://igorzhivilo.com/vault/scheduled-backup-vault-cronjob/)